Active Machine Learning for automatic identification of handwriting in 12th century manuscripts

 Monastic scriptoria in high mediaeval Austria

 Lower Austria’s monasteries have extensive collections of medieval manuscripts.
 A broader knowledge about scribes enables a better understanding of monastic scriptoria in high mediaeval Austria.
-However, there is no information about the number of scribes employed and whether they worked moved around between monasteries.
+However, there is no information about the number of scribes employed and whether they moved around between monasteries.
 A way to determine these factors is by analysing writing styles to identify different scribes in a large number of manuscripts by inherent stylistic characteristics of their handwriting.
 This allows to deduct the whereabouts of the scribes and the organisation of the scriptoria.

 Using Active Learning to identify different scribes

 Usually medieval handwriting is analysed by individual experts which is a lengthy and time-consuming process.
-Furthermore, it carries the risk that results are biased due to as these are generated subjective impressions of individual experts.
+Furthermore, it carries the risk that results are biased as these are subjective impressions of individual experts.
 First approaches to support the identification of mediaeval writing hands by machine learning exist.
 However, these are not suitable for large corpora, the main challenge being the lack of extensive baseline (ground truth).

 This interdisciplinary project involving historians and computer scientists aims at developing time efficient identification of scribes for large corpora.
 It deploys an active machine learning approach that specifically involves human experts to support the machine learning.